In that moment of recognition a realisation occurs – we are met by another person, another person who is equal to us.

 We are undeniably affected by each other, and I for one am no longer interested in those discussions that pontificate the existence of others and demand for the logical possibility that other people may only be in our minds.
 This has been a fundamental waste of time and energy for generations and it deserves to be surpassed by a more fruitful hope.
 Be gone, you tormenting bloat fiend that has sapped and tricked our greatest thinkers with your siren song.
 We see through your chicanery and want to hear tell of the new endeavour that has dared to make itself known from under your colossal weight!

 Acerbic I might be, but is that a reason to write me off and continue no further?
 Maybe my words hurt your thoughts and feelings after years of studying?
 An apology I can make, but a retraction I cannot.
 Therefore, I am sorry if you feel I have treated your subject unjustly, but I will not recant the sentiment that drove me to write my words.
-Like you, I am passionate about my subject and again, like you, I want to seek out wisdom, but dare I say that unlike you I will no longer become embroiled in futile discussions concerning the possibility or not other people actually exist, because finally, and I stake my claim here, I believe that it is morally wrong to dither anymore on this issue.
+Like you, I am passionate about my subject and again, like you, I want to seek out wisdom, but dare I say that unlike you I will no longer become embroiled in futile discussions concerning whether or not other people actually exist, because finally, and I stake my claim here, I believe that it is morally wrong to dither anymore on this issue.
 Our lives are governed by the brutal day-to-day fact that other people are real and separate entities from us.
 They are not thoughts, electrical impulses, or otherwise from an evil genius or god-like entity.
 Instead, they are as real, boring or interesting as they appear.
 Boredom aside though, they are actually there and need to be treated as such, without doubt.
 Doubt, has long been the unfortunate luxury of a certain branch of Western Philosophy and it now needs to be lead off to pasture so as to allow for the entry of new blood.
 This fresh life supporting liquid, though, shall not be the logical opposite of doubt, for Nietzsche has taught us well, because ‘certainty’ is no replacement at all, but merely a continuation of the same dialogue.
 Instead, the new blood shall be ethics; a subject that will release us from the shackles of oppositional thinking and logical dead-ends, and that Emmanuel Levinas called ‘first philosophy’.

 So, perhaps with our Levinasian clue delicately placed, we can start to see that the scope of ethics involved with trying to grapple with the problem of how we should treat each other, let alone prognosticate upon the reintroduction of the death penalty for those assigned the badge ‘terrorist’, is too wide for traditional moral theories to ethically carve a way through.
 They just aren’t equipped to deal with such a complex issue.
 The questions looming over and running through the issue are many and varied and refuse to conform to a flow chart model of if “yes” then proceed to ‘A’ and if “no” go to ‘B’.
 There isn’t any linearity to the matter, instead there is an, at times, overwhelming context in the fields of history, justice, law and human rights surrounding our journey towards civilisation.
 Such a context and complexity, therefore, needs new tools.
 A word of caution, though: just because you have all the right tools in your tool kit it doesn’t necessarily follow that anything you create will be perfect, useful or even able to function properly.
 Success is to be found only in how the tools are wielded… and ultimately we each do the wielding in own our individual ways.